Generalizing Correspondence Analysis for Applications in Machine Learning: Correspondence Analysis beyond SVD

-The reconstitution formula is at the core of the applications of PICs and principal functions studied here, including CA, black-box model decomposition and comparison, and multi-view and multi-modal learning.
-Before describing their applications in Section~\ref{sec:applications}, we first study how to estimate the PICs and principal functions from data using deep neural networks.
+\end{thm} This decomposition can be traced back to Lancaster's study on the decomposition of discrete joint distribution using polynomials \cite{lancaster1958structure}, which was later generalized by Hannan to the continuous case in \cite{hannan1961general}.
+The Lancaster decomposition is at the core of the applications of PICs and principal functions studied here, including CA, classification boundary visualization, and multi-view and multi-modal learning, as we are about to discuss next.